agude/agude.github.io/_books/surface_detail.md

 In the previous {{ this_series }} books, I felt a slight sense of distance from the characters and setting.
 For reasons I can't explain, {{ this_book }}
 pulled me in and made me feel completely immersed in the world.

+{{ this_book }} reminds me of several books I've read: the hacking-as-battle scenes echo The Detective's Tail in {{ hyperion }}, the virtual hells remind me of the Shrike and the tree of pain, and the many battles of Vatueil reminded me of the solider traveling through time and fighting the Shrike.
+The mind copies and especially Y'breq's quantum entanglement transfer reminded me of the way Bobs create new versions in {{ bob1 }}. {{ banks }} mentions that the dead in the galaxy outnumber the living, which harkens back to {{ so2001 }}'s line "Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living."
+The virtual hells themselves recall the Star Trek: Deep Space Nine episode <cite class="show-title">Hard time</cite> in which Chief O'Brien surfers from PTSD after being given memories of having spent twenty years in prison.

+It is bittersweet to move on to {{ c10 }}, the final Culture book.
+Before I do I'm reading {{ grand_melee }}, which was just released.